lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 2. User clicks a button.
 3. the to-do is added and appears on the list.

 When the button is clicked, the React app needs to take care of getting the data and adding it to the list.
-We will create a Javascript function called `addTodo()` to take care of all these.
+We will create a JavaScript function called `addTodo()` to take care of all these.

 In order to do this, we'll create a new variable `title` using the `useState` hook that will update whenever the user types in the input (using the `onChange` event).